 - Make a plan of attack with those who are with you.

 - Find anything that can be used as a weapon.

 - Attack the shooter aggressively and decisively using your weapon.

 - Once the shooter is incapacitated, leave the area immediately!

 In accordance with Violence Against Women Act (VAWA) SC4 is committed to the protection of the safety and welfare of the SC4 community.
 SC4 prohibits crimes of sexual violence, dating violence, domestic violence and stalking.
-A victim of sexual assault may report the assault to the College’s Campus Patrol department at 810-989-5757, to the Executive Director of HR at 810-989-5537 or to the Vice President of Student Services at 810-989-5561.
+A victim of sexual assault may report the assault to the College’s Campus Patrol department at 810-989-5757, to the Executive Director of HR at 810-989-5537, the Title IX Coordinator at 810-989-5509, or the Vice President of Student Services at 810-989-5561.

 If the victim of sexual misconduct is unable to report the crime, it is the expectation of the college that anyone aware of the crime should report all known details as soon as possible.